 Stay Safe After the Storm Passes

 Just because the worst of the storm has passed doesn’t mean that you can rush right back to life as usual.
 Be sure to stay tuned to local and national weather stations, and listen for information about extended rainfall and flooding after the storm has ended.
-Drive only as necessary and listen to word from officials before returning to your home after an evacuation – just because the rain has stopped doesn’t mean conditions in your neighborhood are safe enough to return yet.
+Drive only as necessary and listen to word from officials before returning to your home after an evacuation.
 After a hurricane, there can be many risks in your home and neighborhood due to the damage, so watch out for downed power lines, stay away from any building that has water around it, avoid contact with floodwater, and use flashlights in the dark, NOT candles, since there may be gas leaks and other fire risks.

 If you lose power, turn the refrigerator to its coldest setting and move some food from the refrigerator to a cooler to prevent opening the fridge multiple times.
 Unplug small appliances and electronics to protect them from surges when power is restored.